datalad-handbook/repro-paper-sketch/README.md

 # open code/mk_figuresnstats.py with an editor of your choice.
 Adjust the color palette
 # in the function plot_relationships() from "muted" to "Blues".
 You can also do
 # this from the terminal with this line of code:
+# macOS
+$ sed -i' ' 's/muted/Blues/g' code/mk_figuresnstats.py
+# linux
-$ sed -i'.bak' 's/muted/Blues/g' code/mk_figuresnstats.py
+$ sed -i 's/muted/Blues/g' code/mk_figuresnstats.py
 # run make again
 $ make
 # take another look at the PDF to see how the figure was dynamically updated